Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Replication: Dyson Business Students

 \subsection{Implemented Inequality}

 Appendix Table~\ref{tab:dyson_gini} presents estimates of equation \eqref{eq:gini} for the Dyson sample.
-When worker earnings are randomly assigned, Dyson students implement a Gini coefficient of 0.417 (column 1), remarkably similar to the MBA sample.
-The performance condition increases the implemented Gini coefficient by 0.310 Gini points ($p<0.01$), or 74.3 percent of the baseline Gini.
-The efficiency cost condition increases the Gini coefficient by 0.195 Gini points ($p<0.01$), or 46.8 percent of the baseline.
-These effects are robust to including spectator fixed effects (column 2) and using only spectators' first choices (columns 3-4).
+When worker earnings are randomly assigned, Dyson students implement a Gini coefficient of \getval{dyson_gini_b0} (column 1), similar to the MBA estimate.
+The performance condition increases the implemented Gini coefficient by \getval{dyson_gini_b1} Gini points ($p<0.01$), or \getval{dyson_gini_b1_pct} percent of the baseline Gini.
+The efficiency cost condition increases the Gini coefficient by \getval{dyson_gini_b2} Gini points ($p<0.01$), or \getval{dyson_gini_b2_pct} percent of the baseline.
+These effects are robust to including spectator fixed effects (column 2) and using only spectators' first choices (columns 3 and 4).